Abbas1Hussein/adp_desktop/README.md

 ### Slider
-A slider is a control that lets the user select from a range of values by moving a thumb control along a track.

-A slider is a good choice when you know that users think of the value as a relative quantity, not a numeric value.
+A slider is a control that lets the user select from a range of values by moving a thumb control along a track, a slider is a good choice when you know that users think of the value as a relative quantity, not a numeric value.
 For example, users think about setting their audio volume to low or medium — not about setting the value to 2 or 5.